 It's the spring equinox.
-It's a season where the sun starts shining again and trees slowly start turning green.
+It's a season where the days start getting longer and trees slowly start turning green.

 But don't be confused if you hear two dates flying around when it comes to spring, there's the equinox, the first day, and also the solstice!